DS-Meena/DS-Meena.github.io/_posts/2021-08-12-Understanding_&_Implementing_[4].md

 # Understanding Rainbow: Combining Improvements in Deep Reinforcement Learning

-In this we will try to understand and implement the state-of-art Q-learning paper Rainbow DQN.
+In this we will try to understand the state-of-art Q-learning paper Rainbow DQN.
 Refer here for [Paper](https://arxiv.org/pdf/1710.02298.pdf).
 Refer the implementation [here](https://github.com/higgsfield/RL-Adventure/blob/master/7.rainbow%20dqn.ipynb).

 ## Introduction

 In recent time their has been many imporvements made in DQN algorithm, in this paper and it has been tried to find the best combination of these improvements to get better resuls.
 First we will understand different progressions made in Q-learning.
-I have stated some of the achievements achieved, that are used in rainbow-Q learning: -
+I have stated some of the achievements, that are used in rainbow-Q learning: -

 1. Deep Q-Netowrks (DQN; Mnih et al. 2013) -> It uses a combination of Q-learning with CNN and experience replay.
 It provides ability to learn from images and giving human level performance in many Atari games.